justeattakeaway/fozzie-components/packages/services/f-http/README.md

 ## Benefits (Soon)
 - _Opt-in ability to use dynamic timeouts_
-- _Opt-in automatic providing of diagnostic headers, such as je-conversation
+- _Opt-in automatic providing of diagnostic headers, such as je-conversation_
-- _Opt-in automatic providing of headers, such as accept-tenant
+- _Opt-in automatic providing of headers, such as accept-tenant_

 ## Usage

 ### Installation

-Install the module using npm or yarn
+Install the module using npm or Yarn

 ```sh
 yarn add @justeat/f-http